Benefits of Nasal Breathing: Why Nasal Breathing Matters

 After only 10 days of mouth breathing he experienced obstructive sleep apnoea, insomnia, and became a snorer.
 All of the negative consequences of mouth breathing were reversed however, when the experiment moved into the second stage which involved him breathing exclusively through his nose for 10 days.

-Added to James’ experience, numerous studies show that mouth breathing exacerbates stress, anxiety and depression, can lead to insomnia and heart issues, causes bad breath, tooth decay and gum disease; and can even lower your IQ as well as changing the shape and structure of your face.
+Added to James’ experience, numerous studies show that mouth breathing exacerbates stress, anxiety and depression, can lead to insomnia and heart issues, causes bad breath, tooth decay and gum disease, can lower your IQ, change the shape and structure of your face, as well as cause symptoms of ADHD in children.
+Unlike mouth breathing however, nasal breathing delivers numerous benefits for both body and mind.

 1. Improves Sleep

-In one study, 50 patients with nasal airway obstruction and obstructive sleep apnoea were medically treated to remove the nasal block.
-Nose breathing was shown to improve 98% of patients with sleep apnoea, 38% of patients were relieved of snoring, and 78% reported more daytime energy!
+One study followed 50 patients with nasal airway obstruction and obstructive sleep apnoea.
+After medical treatment to clear their nasal passages, 98% saw improvements in sleep apnoea, 38% stopped snoring, and 78% reported more daytime energy.

 3. Reduces Stress